esamattis/sauna.reload/README.rst

 * The watcher (watchdog) does not compile on OS X Lion 10.7.
 Snowleopard is fine

-* Reloading of code packages is very tricky
+* Reloading of Plone core packages is very tricky

 TODOs
 -----